LBHackney-IT/council-tax-bill-plan-b/docs/database_changelog.md

 - Working age (August 2020) -> `working_age_ctr_august`
 - FDM mail data (March 2020) -> `fdm_mail_data_march`
 - FDM mail exemptions (March 2020) -> `fdm_mail_exemptions_march`

+## Tuesday 12th January 2021

+### Added

+- Temporary table of estimated reasons to exclude an account from being sent a bill -> exclusion_reasons
+- Temporary table to hold list of account ids that have been identified as having a exclusion reason associated with them -> account_exclusions